senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 ## 3. Tooling & Environment

 - OS: *Windows 11*
-- Debugger: *x64dbg*
-- Decompiler: *Ghidra*
-- Static tools: *CFF Explorer*, *Ghidra*, *JADX*
+- Static tools: *JADX*

-During initial recon of this crackme, it became clear to me that my current kit will not be sufficient enough to handle this task.
+During initial recon of this crackme, it became clear to me that my current kit (*x64dbg, CFF Explorer*) will not be sufficient enough to handle this task.
 I start looking into Java reverse engineering tools that I can add to my toolbox.

 I come across: *JADX* for triaging and searching, *Recaf* for patching and repacking the `.jar`, and *IntelliJ* for debugging and confirming logic.
+Although, during this crackme I only had to utilize *JADX*.